 I married my high school sweetheart.
 (Awwww.)
 We have wonderful support from our family and friends.
 We moved into a neighborhood that my sister and my husband’s sister live in.
 The kids have all grown up together, even going to the same school.

 Our kids are our whole lives, as I’m sure is the case with most parents.
 My oldest is all about sports, which thrills my hubby to no end.
 He is the sweetest boy you will ever meet.
 He’s caring and considerate… as much as possible for a teenage boy.
+He’s off to college this year.
+I’m so excited for him but I also feel like there will be a hole in my heart and home.

 I learned a love of gardening from my mom.
 She always had a vegetable garden, tons of raspberries, and apple trees in our yard.
 I have good memories of weeding and working in the yard together, picking veggies from the garden, the smell of freshly canned fruit when I came home from school, and blowing bugs off the berries as I picked them.
 My mom would always end up with a huge pan of berries, at the end of berry picking, and I would only have a handful.
 I preferred to eat as I picked, and still do.